-Aaron's First Impressions: Samsung Acclaim (US Cellular)Aaron Baker - Editor-in-Chief
+Aaron's First Impressions: Samsung Acclaim (US Cellular)Aaron Baker - Director, Content and Partnerships

 The Android revolution has worked its way through the nationwide carriers, but regional carriers - who are notoriously slow adopters - have been reluctant to jump on the bandwagon.
 Over the past few months, US Cellular has entered the fray with plans to carry three Android devices (Samsung Acclaim, HTC Desire, and Samsung Galaxy S) by the end of the year.
 The Acclaim hit retail stores on July 9th as their first Android device, and after working with it today, I find it to be a nice little mid-range phone.

 With its 800 MHz processor, 3.2-inch display, and stock build of Android 2.1, the Acclaim reminds me a lot of the Samsung Moment with Sprint.
 That being said, it trades in the Moment's bulky, block-like look with a clean, curved shape that resembles the Samsung Intercept.
 Though it packs a full QWERTY keyboard, the Acclaim is a reasonably sized device.
 Coming in at 4.49 inches long by 2.32 inches wide by 0.6 inch thick and tipping the scales at 4.93 ounces, it fits in a pocket with ease.

 You'll find a volume rocker and microSD card slot (with support for up to 32 GB) on the left side, and the microUSB charging port and camera shortcut button on the right.
 The power button and 3.5mm headphone jack are on the top, and the camera and speakerphone are on the back.
 Sure, I'm spoiled by the AMOLED displays out there, but I have a soft spot in my heart for devices with 3.2-inch displays.
 Like the 3.7-inch units out there, it's a fantastic balance between small and the 4+-inch behemoths on the market.